Crash of an Avro 683 Lancaster on the Mt Beinn Eighe: 8 killed

 Circumstances:

-En route to RAF Kirkbride and while flying over the Pennines mountain range, east of Penrith, the pilot encountered poor weather conditions with icing.
+En route from RAF Kinloss to RAF Kirkbride and while flying over the Pennines Mountain Range, east of Penrith, the pilot encountered poor weather conditions with icing.
 He decided to modify his route, passing via the Alston valley.
-Shortly later, the twin engine aircraft hit the slope of Mt Cross Fell, slid for several yards and came to rest.
+Few minutes later, while cruising in limited visibility, the twin engine airplane impacted the slope of Mt Cross Fell then slid for few dozen meters and came to rest.
 All five crew members were injured.

 Crew (4th AOS):